To establish value, focus more on high priority projects: Reading Michael Lynch's post on why he quit Google to work for himself

 In one of his attempts at promotion, Lynch noted that for one of his projects he “documented the pipeline as I learned it so that the institutional knowledge was available to my teammates instead of siloed in my head.”
 A cartoon graphic in his post demonstrates what happened:

-As engineers focus on projects with high technical complexity, writing documentation will be an insignificant footnote for most hiring committees.
+Because engineers are measured by their contributions to projects with high technical complexity, writing documentation will likely be an insignificant footnote for most promotion committees.
 It’s not a factor in a promo packet in which an engineer must demonstrate how they solved problems involving significant technical complexity.
-Hence, documentation efforts for most engineers will be put aside because it doesn’t fit into their promotion trajectory.
+Hence, documentation efforts for most engineers will be put aside because they don’t fit into their promotion trajectory.
 This might help explain why engineers never seem to want to contribute to documentation, even if they’re capable of writing.
 Lynch writes,

 “I submitted my first promo packet, and the results were what I feared: the promotion committee said that I hadn’t proven I could handle technical complexity ….”